 Binoculars can be a good “first telescope.”
-They are portable and easy to use and can reveal surprising detail on the Moon and planets.
-In fact, many celestial sights like comets and star clusters look better with binoculars than with a telescope!
+They are portable and can reveal surprising detail on the Moon and planets.
+In fact, many celestial sights like comets and star clusters actually look better with binoculars than with a telescope!
 The numbers on the binoculars will tell you the magnification and the size of the lenses.
 For example, a 10x50 pair of binoculars has 10x magnification and lenses 50mm in diameter.
-Look for high optical quality, magnifications between 7x and 10x and lenses at least 35mm in diameter.
+Look for high optical quality, magnifications between 7x and 10x, and lenses at least 35mm in diameter.

 - Stay away from any telescope advertised for its magnifying power.

 - A popular first telescope is a Dobsonian.
 These easy-to-use telescopes offer large apertures for relatively low prices.
-The mount is simple to point and adjust; that’s why John Dobson designed it that way!
+The compact mount is simple to point and adjust; that’s why John Dobson designed it that way!

-Once you have your telescope, what will you observe with it?
-The Moon is a great first target, especially when it’s half-lit.
+Once you are comfortable setting up your telescope, what will you observe with it?
+The Moon is a great first target, especially when it’s a crescent or half full.
 Look for craters along its shadow line.
 Next, try the brighter planets: Jupiter, Saturn, Venus, and Mars.
 The moons of Jupiter and the rings of Saturn are an incredible sight.
-More advanced targets include the Orion Nebula, the Andromeda Galaxy, and binary stars like Albireo.
+More advanced targets include the Orion Nebula, the Pleiades Star Cluster, the Andromeda Galaxy, and binary stars like Albireo.
 An astronomy guide, star map, or smartphone app can help you find what to hunt for next.
-You can find an astronomy club, get sky maps, look up what can be observed from your area, and more on NASA’s Night Sky Network page.
-You can also email us your questions at SIObservatory@si.edu.
-We can’t recommend any specific brands, but we are happy to give general advice.
-You can also try out lots of telescopes at our Public Observatory’s stargazing night today, December 20, from 6:30 to 8:30 pm.
-If you miss this event, don't worry.
-We offer evening observations on a regular basis.
-See a listing of all of our upcoming events.
+We recommend Stellarium, a free planetarium software that lets you see what's in the sky from any location on any date, label the constellations, and much more.